anthonypanzz/rentzone-github-actions-terraform-ecs-project/README.md

 ### 6. Create an Environment File and Export to S3

-An environment file containing necessary configurations (e.g., database URL, credentials) is created and uploaded to an S3 bucket.
+An environment file containing necessary configurations (database URL, credentials) is created and uploaded to an S3 bucket.
 ![Screenshot 2025-03-27 054223](https://github.com/user-attachments/assets/072fa606-8ae4-48ca-bfc4-eb42e1a3fa7b)
 ![Screenshot 2025-03-27 055649](https://github.com/user-attachments/assets/24b21378-cda0-4e54-8193-820a53c97294)